kej715/DtCyber/NOS2.8.7/README.md

     `njeNode=LOCALCMS,RSCS,CMS,192.168.1.3:175,MYNODE,B8192,MAILER@LOCALCMS`

-- <a id="njePorts"></a>**njePorts** : Specifies the range of CLA ports that will be used in defining terminals for use by NJF in the NOS NDL.
+- <a id="njePorts"></a>**njePorts** : Specifies the range of CLA ports on the local NPU that will be used in defining terminals for use by NJF in the NOS NDL.
 The general syntax of this entry is:

     njePorts=*cla-port-number*,*port-count*